truongd8593/mfix/USER_GUIDE.md

 On the Background sub-pane, a uniform mesh can be specified by entering the numner of cells in the x, y, and z directions.
 Control points can be added by pressing the ![add](mfixgui/icons/add.png) button.
-Once a control point ha sbeen added, the position, numner of cells, stretch, first and last parameters can be changed.
+Once a control point has been added, the position, numner of cells, stretch, first and last parameters can be changed.
 A control point can be split evenly by `right-click` on the control point to be split and selecting split.
-This operation will create a new control point at the midpoint beteen the previous control point and the selected control point, divind the cells evenly between the two.
+This operation will create a new control point at the midpoint between the previous control point and the selected control point, dividing the cells evenly between the two.
 Control points can be removed by pressing the
 ![remove](mfixgui/icons/remove.png) button.

-The stretch parameter is a value that will apply a non-unifrom grid spacing to the cells.
+The stretch parameter is a value that will apply a non-uniform grid spacing to the cells.
 The value is defined as ${Last Width} \over {First Width}$. a value larger than 1 stretches the grid as x increases, while a value smaller than one compresses the grid as x increases.
 A value of 1 will keep the spacing uniform.